 Warm- and cold-core eddy rings develop in the western half of the Gulf of Mexico between the Loop Current and the Texas and Mexico coast.
-These eddies travel westward and southward in the Gulf (Elliot, 1982; Gallaway et al., 2001; Hamilton, 1990).
+These eddies travel westward and southward in the Gulf (Elliot, 1982; Hamilton, 1990; Minerals Management Service, 2001).
 The Loop Current and associated eddies are responsible for circulation in the deepest portions of the Gulf of Mexico (Hamilton, 1990).
 Frontal eddies occur along the East Florida Shelf (Fiechter & Mooers, 2003; Lee et al., 1992) when warm Florida Current front waters meander seaward beyond the shelf break, allowing colder slope waters to upwell onto the East Florida Shelf.